Your Spine Care Questions Answered In NYC

 How soon after the procedure can I drive?

-Since I am from out of state, will I have to come back to NY Spine Medicine for a follow-up appointment after the procedure?
+Since I am from out of state, will I have to come back to NY Spine Medicine for a follow-up appointment?

 When can I expect relief from my pain?